digitickets/postman-collections-api/DigiTickets Vouchers/DigiTickets Experience Voucher/Readme.md

 - Delivery Options
 - A specific item or items in a category that this voucher is valid for

+## Request flow

+1. Add products to the cart
+2. Create a reservation
+3. Check the validity of a voucher
+4. Make a cartcalculations request to get discount information.
+This must include the voucher as a payment.
+5. Update (or create) a reservation using the discount information
+6. Create an order using the voucher as a payment method

+**NOTE** Because an Experience Voucher has a price that could be different to the item it is used to purchase the discount amount and percentage could be negative.

 ## Set environment variables